 Background of Safety Plans

 The Occupational Safety and Health Administration (OSHA) administers the workplace safety and health regulations in the United States.
-The OSHA regulation entitled “Occupational Exposure to Hazardous Chemicals in Laboratories” (29 CFR 1910.1450, commonly referred to as the “Laboratory Standard”) requires the development of a “Chemical Hygiene Plan” which states how the University will implement the requirements of the Laboratory Standard to provide a safe and healthful work environment for its employees.
+The OSHA regulation entitled “Occupational Exposure to Hazardous Chemicals in Laboratories” (29 CFR 1910.1450, commonly referred to as the “Laboratory Standard”) requires the development of a “Chemical Hygiene Plan” which states how the university will implement the requirements of the Laboratory Standard to provide a safe and healthy work environment for its employees.
 NC State’s application of this standard is broader in scope and is applied to all areas that store and use hazardous materials and processes.
 University Safety Plans are intended to fulfill these OSHA requirements as well as all other regulatory standards of local, state, and federal governing bodies.

 Laboratory Safety Plans and the ACS Tutorial

 The American Chemical Society (ACS) handbook is intended to be the foundation of each safety plan.
-The University’s application of the material in the handbook is presented as ‘will’ rather than ‘should’.
+The university’s application of the material in the handbook is presented as ‘will’ rather than ‘should’.
 The ACS handbook will be supplemented by material provided by Principal Investigators about specific chemicals and risks/hazards in a work setting.

 Who needs a Safety Plan?